 Extreme weather, rising sea levels, extinction of plants and animals.
 Don’t use plastics, don’t burn energy, don’t fly on holiday.
 There are no end of negative messages about climate change and irreparable damage to the world’s ecosystems.Read More

+All students and all staff in IH schools around the world are aware of the need to protect the environment.
+We know that all IH schools are already taking many actions to protect our planet, and want to do more.
 It’s time for the whole IH network to lead the way and making a real difference for the future - think what we can achieve!

 Research shows that although saving our planet may seem an impossibly large task, even small steps toward making sustainable behaviour the default will have positive benefits.